enohuang3108/commands/git/commit.md

 - `--no-verify`: Skip running the pre-commit checks (lint, build, generate:docs)

 ## Important Notes
-- Do NOT add Claude co-authorship footer to commits
+- Do NOT add Claude co-authorship footer to commits, like Generated with [Claude Code]...
 - By default, pre-commit checks (`pnpm lint`, `pnpm build`, `pnpm generate:docs`) will run to ensure code quality
 - If these checks fail, you'll be asked if you want to proceed with the commit anyway or fix the issues first
 - If specific files are already staged, the command will only commit those files